Organ donation: Suicide

-People committing suicide have a higher rate of donating organs than average.
+People who die by suicide have a higher rate of donating organs than average.
 One reason is lower negative response or refusal rate by the family and relatives, but the explanation for this remains to be clarified.
-In addition, donation consent is higher than average from people committing suicide.
+In addition, donation consent is higher than average from people who have died by suicide.

 Attempted suicide is a common cause of brain death (3.8%), mainly among young men.
 Organ donation is more common in this group compared to other causes of death.
 Brain death may result in legal death, but still with the heart beating, and with mechanical ventilation all other vital organs may be kept completely alive and functional, providing optimal opportunities for organ transplantation.

 Controversies

-In 2008, California transplant surgeon Hootan Roozrokh was charged with dependent adult abuse for prescribing what prosecutors alleged were excessive doses of morphine and sedatives to hasten the death of a man with adrenal leukodystrophy and irreversible brain damage, in order to procure his organs for transplant.
+In 2008, California transplant surgeon Hootan Roozrokh was charged with dependent adult abuse for prescribing what prosecutors alleged were excessive doses of morphine and sedatives to hasten the death of a man with adrenal leukodystrophy and irreversible brain damage, to procure his organs for transplant.
 The case brought against Roozrokh was the first criminal case against a transplant surgeon in the US, and resulted in his acquittal.
-Further, Dr. Roozrokh successfully sued for defamation stemming from the incident.
+Further, Roozrokh successfully sued for defamation stemming from the incident.

-At California's Emanuel Medical Center, neurologist Narges Pazouki, MD, said an organ-procurement organization representative pressed her to declare a patient brain-dead before the appropriate tests had been done.
+At California's Emanuel Medical Center, neurologist Narges Pazouki said an organ-procurement organization representative pressed her to declare a patient brain-dead before the appropriate tests had been done.
 In September 1999, eBay blocked an auction for "one functional human kidney" which had reached a highest bid of $5.7 million.
-Under United States federal laws, eBay was obligated to dismiss the auction for the selling of human organs which is punishable by up to five years in prison and a $50,000 fine.
+Under United States federal laws, eBay was obligated to dismiss the auction for the selling of human organs, which is punishable by up to five years in prison and a $50,000 fine.

-On June 27, 2008, Indonesian Sulaiman Damanik, 26, pled guilty in a Singapore court for sale of his kidney to CK Tang's executive chair, Mr. Tang Wee Sung, 55, for 150 million rupiah (US$17,000).
+On June 27, 2008, Indonesian Sulaiman Damanik, 26, pled guilty in a Singapore court for sale of his kidney to CK Tang's executive chair, Tang Wee Sung, 55, for 150 million rupiah (US$17,000).
 The Transplant Ethics Committee must approve living donor kidney transplants.
 Organ trading is banned in Singapore and in many other countries to prevent the exploitation of "poor and socially disadvantaged donors who are unable to make informed choices and suffer potential medical risks."
 Toni, 27, the other accused, donated a kidney to an Indonesian patient in March, alleging he was the patient's adopted son, and was paid 186 million rupiah (US$21,000).